How to get touch with us over the festive period

 If you’re a parent, you’ll be familiar with how difficult it can sometimes be to get your children to accompany you to the shops or appointments.
 If only you could safely leave your child on their own and get those daily tasks done quickly.
 But where does the law stand with this?

-Surprisingly, there are no specific laws in the UK governing when you are able to leave a child alone at home or in a car unsupervised.
+Surprisingly, there are no specific laws in the UK governing when you can leave a child alone at home or in a car unsupervised.
 However, according to The Children and Young Persons Act 1993 and several other laws, it is a criminal offence if leaving them alone puts them at risk of harm, whether that is through injury or neglect.

 Children mature at different times.
 One child may mature young and feel confident enough to be left alone and be happy for hours, whereas another may feel panicked at the prospect of even 10 minutes alone.
 When children panic, they can make dangerous decisions such as leaving the house or car to seek help, putting them in an unpredictable situation and possibly into unsafe public places.

-Ultimately, it is down to the personal judgement of the parent or guardian as to what they deem to be appropriate and take adequate action to avoid the risk of any harm.
+Ultimately, it is down to the personal judgment of the parent or guardian as to what they deem to be appropriate and to take adequate action to avoid the risk of any harm.

 Helpful guidelines

-The NSPCC (National Society for the Prevention of Cruelty to Children) state the following guidelines:
+The NSPCC (National Society for the Prevention of Cruelty to Children) states the following guidelines:

-• If your child is under 12, they should not be left alone for prolonged periods of time.
+• If your child is under 12, they should not be left alone for prolonged periods.
 This is because they are rarely mature enough to handle this situation at such a young age.

 • Children under 16 can be left at home alone but should not be left by themselves overnight.